httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 There have been many attempts to create signed HTTP messages in the past, including other non-standardized definitions of the Signature field, which is used within this specification.
 It is recommended that developers wishing to support both this specification and other historical drafts do so carefully and deliberately, as incompatibilities between this specification and various versions of other drafts could lead to unexpected problems.

 It is recommended that implementers first detect and validate the Signature-Input field defined in this specification to detect that this standard is in use and not an alternative.
-If the Signature-Input field is present, all Signature fields can be parsed and interpreted in the context of this draft.
+If the Signature-Input field is present, all Signature fields can be parsed and interpreted in the context of this specification.

 # Examples